 Comedy has become an even larger part of my life.
 I have begun to write standup and begun to work on my material.
 I had recently begun my road to improv certification through the education at Improv Olympic prior to its closure.
-My goal is to create my own comedy cabaret that combines comedic musical theater songs and standup.
+I recently started training again at The Annoyance!

 Now?
 I am going after what I always wanted.
 If you made it through this entire story, thank you!
 You're awesome.
 I'm pretty proud of it and I am excited (and scared) to see where it goes.